 Pool attendants were available to serve you food and drinks.
 I recommend ordering the Fig Crostini with goat cheese and arugula.
 Delicious!

-Eddie and I both treated ourselves to spa treatments at the hotel, and while the treatments were good, the service at the desk needed improvement.
+Eddie and I both treated ourselves to spa treatments at the hotel, and while they were good, the desk staff’s service needed improvement.
 The spa was aesthetically pleasing, but the prices far exceeded the services we received.

 Day Tripping to Yellowstone National Park

-One day, Eddie and I ventured out to spend the day at Yellowstone National Park.
-We ordered lunches to take with us from the hotel menu.
-The lunches were waiting for us at the front desk in insulated lunch boxes stuffed with ice packs that would last for several hours.
+One day, Eddie and I ventured out to spend the day at Yellowstone National Park, the world’s first national park.
+We ordered lunches to take with us from the Four Seasons Hotel menu.
+Our lunches were waiting for us at the front desk in insulated lunch boxes stuffed with ice packs that would last for several hours.

-Our drive to Yellowstone was about 40 minutes from the hotel.
+Our drive to Yellowstone took about 40 minutes.
 Lucky for us, it was the last week before the tourists started to arrive in droves for peak season.

 Yellowstone was my first National Park visit and I was shocked at all the amazing scenery, but mostly the wildlife.